 Hi Evi, how would you introduce yourself?

 Hi!
 I’m a conservation scientist and a primatologist, and I’m an environmental activist and “artivist” — I’m a multidisciplinary artist and I create art for conservation.
-I’m also a co-director of the NGO Plastic Free Israel, which is an Israeli organization which addresses the plastic pollution in Israel.
+I’m also a co-director of the NGO Plastic Free Israel.
+It is an Israeli organization which addresses the plastic pollution in Israel.
 We want to raise awareness about the problem of plastic pollution around the world.

-I just finished my Master’s degree in primatology at Oxford Brookes University, and I did my thesis on the Peruvian Amazon, where I studied ethnoprimatology.
+I finished my Master’s degree in primatology at Oxford Brookes University.
+I did my thesis on the Peruvian Amazon.
+There, I’ve also studied ethnoprimatology.

 What is ethnoprimatology?

 It is the discipline that studies the cultural role that primates have in the lives of Indigenous people.
-I focused on the Peruvian Indigenous people, and I carried out some biological surveys.
-I came back to Israel about two months ago, looking into how to find a job and trying to make a difference regarding plastic pollution.
+I focused on the Peruvian Indigenous people, and carried out some biological surveys.
+About two months ago I came back to Israel.
+I was looking into how to find a job and trying to make a difference regarding plastic pollution.

 Why is that a big problem in Israel?

-Because Israel has one of the highest single-plastic use rates in the world, and some of the most polluted beaches in the Mediterranean are in Israel.
+Because Israel has one of the highest single-plastic use rates in the world.
+Some of the most polluted beaches in the Mediterranean are in Israel.
 We should all be worried about it.

 What do you do to address this problem?